No one ever expects to be the victim of a disaster; however, the last few years have reminded us that events can change in weeks, days, or even hours.

 If a fire destroys your premises, could you still operate?
 If you hold a lot of stock and/or require a large building with specialist equipment, the answer is probably no.

-Therefore, it will be wise to mitigate your risk of falling into insolvency should the event occurs by taking out Business Interruption Insurance.
+So, it would be a good idea to take care of your risk of falling into insolvency if the event happens by taking out Business Interruption Insurance.

 Get legal assistance from LawBite

-LawBite has experience helping startups and small businesses achieve their commercial ambitions and regulatory compliance.
-To find out how we can support you concerning business insurance matters, book a free 15-minute consultation or call us on 020 3808 8314.
+We believe in supporting startups and small businesses, so we offer guidance that’s tailored to each company's needs.
+Our experts strive to provide cost-effective and reliable solutions for all your legal compliance requirements.
+To find out how we can support you concerning business insurance matters, book a free 15 minute consultation or call us on 020 3808 8314.

 - Public Liability Insurance - what you need to know